 ElasticGraph Query API: Full Text Search

-ElasticGraph supports two full-text search filtering predicates:
+ElasticGraph supports three full-text search filtering predicates:

 matchesPhrase